-A Malaysia Airlines representative could not immediately be reached on Wednesday.
+be reached on Wednesday.
 The airline did not have a law firm listed in court records.

-The Wood case is the second lawsuit filed against Malaysia Airlines related to Flight 370 in a U.S. federal court.
-The first case was filed in the U.S. District Court for the Northern District of Illinois in December on behalf of two Canadian citizen passengers who were American permanent residents.
-Their estates, represented by Clifford Law Offices in Chicago, also sued under the Montreal Convention.
+The Wood case is the second lawsuit filed against airline related to Flight 370 in a U.S. federal court.
+The first case was filed in the U.S. District Court for the Northern District of Illinois in December on behalf of two

+Canadian citizen passengers who were American permanent residents.
+Their estates, represented by Clifford Law Offices in Chicago, also sued under the convention.